On this page

 There’s no set retirement age in Australia but there are some practical hurdles to clear if you want to access your super or receive a pension.

-You won’t be able to access your super until you reach what’s called your ‘preservation age’, which is currently set between 55 and 60 depending on when you were born.
-You will also need to retire from the workforce or, if you plan to continue working part-time, start a Transition to Retirement pension.
+You won’t be able to access your super until you reach what’s called your ‘preservation age’ (between 55 and 60 depending when you were born).
+You will also need to retire from the workforce or, if you plan to continue working part time, start a transition-to-retirement pension.
 Once you turn 65 you can access your super whether you’re still working or not.
-You can read more on preservation age and transition to retirement pensions here.

-If you plan to rely on a full or part Age Pension, from 1 July 2019 Australians must be 66 years or older to be eligible.
+If you plan to rely on a full or part Age Pension, as of 1 July 2023 you must be 67 years or older to be eligible.
 You can check your eligibility here.

 2. How much money will I have?

 In order to avoid regrets, if you haven’t already done so, tally up all your potential sources of retirement income.
-This will likely include superannuation, a full or part Age Pension and investments held outside super.
+This will likely include super, a full or part Age Pension and any investments held outside super.

-To find out how much income you can expect to generate from these sources, spend some time playing with ASIC’s MoneySmart retirement planner calculator.
+To find out how much income you can expect to generate from these sources, spend some time playing with ASIC’s Moneysmart retirement planner calculator.
+First, you might like to check out our video on how to use the calculator.

 3. What should my retirement budget be?